microsoft/OpenAIWorkshop/scenarios/powerapp_and_python/EDU-exercise3.md

 # Exercise 4: Build Open AI application with Python

+In this exercise, You'll be using Python to develop applications powered by OpenAI.
+This session is perfect for enhancing your programming skills and understanding how OpenAI can be utilized through Python.

 1. Search and select **Azure Synapse Analytics** in the Azure portal.

       ![](images/p2.png)